A simple refocus on your bottom line will thank you.

 Features of an accountable workplace include clear expectations, open communication, consistent feedback, and defined consequences.

-The benefits are numerous, including improved performance, increased job satisfaction, and a stronger, more cohesive team.
+The numerous benefits include improved performance, increased job satisfaction, and a stronger, more cohesive team.

 Five Tips to Create Accountability in the Workplace